 Slightly soggy and disoriented after a bumpy drive through the forest, we parked in front of the big ruin as instructed.
 And it was very big, and very ruined.
 Everything was still and silent except for the sound of the rain.

 It had been raining non-stop for nearly two weeks at this point, and I wasn't sure our plan was such a good one.
 But we'd been waiting for weather to improve all month and it wasn't changing.
-I couldn't wait any longer.
-So here we were, halfway up a mountain in Tuscany, looking for an abandoned village.
+And I'd spent far too long talking my Italian husband into what he thought was a fairly strange idea.
+And so, here we were, halfway up a mountain in Tuscany, looking for an abandoned village.

 We'd made it through the forest, with no phone signal, with only the help of a few well-placed signs that reassured us at timely intervals that no, we weren't lost, we hadn't completely imagined this whole thing, and that we should definitely stay in first gear and we'd find the cocktails very soon.

 The road to Novanta.
 Photo: Clare Speak/The Local